 If you have any concerns for a Child or Vulnerable Adult then speak to one of the following who have been approved as safeguarding co-ordinators for this church.

 Manny Garcia, Child Safeguarding Coordinator (020 8785 9530)

 Sinead Garcia, Deputy Child Safeguarding Coordinator (020 8785 9530)

 Mike Lister, Adult Safeguarding Coordinator (020 8785 9530)

 A copy of the full policy and procedures is available from the church office.

-For the purposes of this statement, we will use the definition CSN Adult (CSN as in care and social needs) for an adult to which local authority safeguarding duties apply in the Care Act 2014: a person who is 18 years old and over and:
+For the purposes of this safeguarding policy, we will use the definition Vulnerable Adult for an adult to which local authority safeguarding duties apply in the Care Act 2014: a person who is 18 years old and over and: